chritter/kubeflow-daaas-notebook-examples/README.md

 # Example Notebooks for Kubeflow

-For fast getting started, see the Quickstart notebook.
+For getting started, see the Quickstart notebook.
 Examples with machine learning are in MachineLearningExamples.